git clone

 git clone <repository-url> <custom-directory-name>

-git clone https://github.com/SmartProgrammingCoders/GitDemo.git my-local-repo
+git clone https://github.com/SmartProgrammingCoders/GitDemo.git my-local-repogit clone <repository-url> <custom-directory-name>

 git clone https://github.com/username/repo-name.git my-local-repo

-fetches the default branch (usually main
+git clone fetches the default branch (usually main or master).

 git clone -b <branch-name> <repository-url>